Twist families of L-space knots, their genera, and Seifert surgeries: Introduction

-In Section~\ref{sec:seiferter} we study when a twist family of surgeries may have a large number of Seifert surgeries without constraining the linking number $\lk(K, c)$.
+In the course of the proof of Theorem~\ref{twist_seiferter_genus}, we characterize a twist family of surgeries which contains a large number of Seifert surgeries.
 In doing so, we extend the foundational work of \cite{DMM1} on seiferters.
 See Section~\ref{sec:seiferter} for terminology and background regarding seiferters and pseudo-seiferters.
-Notably, we prove the following theorem, though phrased slightly differently for its presentation here.
+Notably, we prove the following theorem.

-\begin{thmSeiferter} Let $\{(K_n,r_n)\}$ be a twist family in $S^3$ obtained by twisting $(K,r)$ along an unknot $c$ that is neither split from $K$ nor a meridian of $K$.
-If $K_n(r_n)$ is a Seifert fibered space for at least $10$ integers $n$, then $c$ is a seiferter or pseudo-seiferter for $(K,r)$.
-Consequently, $K_n(r_n)$ is then a Seifert fibered space for all integers $n$. \end{thmSeiferter}
+\begin{theorem} Let $\{(K_n,r_n)\}$ be a twist family of surgeries obtained by twisting $(K,r)$ along an unknot $c$ that is neither split from $K$ nor a meridian of $K$.
+If $(K_n, r_n)$ is a Seifert surgery for at least $10$ integers $n$, then $c$ is a seiferter or pseudo-seiferter for $(K, r)$.
+Consequently, $(K_n, r_n)$ is then a Seifert surgery for all integers $n$. \end{theorem}

+Proposition~\ref{prop:pseudoseiferterlinking} gives the constraint that a pseudo-seiferter $c$ for a knot $K$ in $S^3$ must satisfy $|\lk(K,c)| \neq 1$.
+However, we have not actually found any example of a pseudo-seiferter for a knot in $S^3$.

-Through homology calculations, Proposition~\ref{prop:pseudoseiferterlinking} shows that $|\lk(K,c)| \neq 1$ if $c$ is a pseudo-seiferter for a Seifert surgery on $K$.
+\begin{question} Does there exist a pseudo-seiferter for a Seifert surgery on a knot in $S^3$? \end{question}